reliablerascal/fl-legislation-etl/README.md

 <br><br>

 # Development workplan
-I plan to make some small improvements to the Shiny app UX based on the revised architecture:
-* add sort by (legislator or mean partisanship)
-* add filtering by bill topic (education, environment)- demonstration using a small sample of ~10 manually categorized bills
-* add a legend

 Following are some data pipeline maintenance tasks:
 * Add documentation for all calculated fields in p_* layer
 * Continue reconciling recordcounts and account for all disparities between tables